espressopp/espressopp/doc/sphinx/tutorial.LennardJones2.rst

 >>> T   = espressopp.analysis.Temperature(system)
 >>> E   = espressopp.analysis.EnergyPot(system, per_atom=True)

-x will be the x-axixs of the graph containg the time. yT and yE will be temperature and energy as y-axes in 2 plots:
+x will be the x-axixs of the graph containing the time. yT and yE will be temperature and energy as y-axes in 2 plots:

 >>> x   = []